-The experiment was carried out in a climate chamber ($L \times W \times H = 3.6 \text{ m} \times 2.4 \text{ m} \times 3.6 \text{ m}$), which was placed inside an air conditioned room.
-Other than that, the air temperature inside the chamber could be controlled within ±0.5 °C. Figure 1 showed the arrangement of the study.
-This diagram illustrated environment of equipment was places behind the subject.
+The experiment was carried out in a climate chamber (L × W × H = 3.6 m × 2.4 m × 3.6 m), which was placed inside an air conditioned room.
+Other than that, the air temperature inside the chamber could be controlled within ± 0.5 °C. Fig. 1 showed the arrangement of the study.
+This diagram illustrated the environment of equipment was placed behind the subject.